Mario Mola

-Mario Mola (born 23 February 1990 in Palma de Mallorca), is a Spanish professional triathlete.
+Mario Mola Díaz (born 23 February 1990 in Palma de Mallorca), is a Spanish professional triathlete.
 He is the 2016, 2017 and 2018 ITU World Triathlon Series World Champion.
 He has placed 19th at the London Olympic Games 2012, 8th at the Rio Olympic Games 2016 and 10th at the Tokyo Olympic Games 2020.
 In addition to his World Triathlon Series wins, he has placed second and third in 2014 and 2015 ITU World Triathlon Series.

 Sports career

 Mola began swimming at five years old in Palma de Mallorca, where he grew up.
 But it wasn't before the age of 15 that started riding on a racing bike.
 Mola started to take part in junior triathlons in 2005.
 From 2006 on he has been a member of the Spanish National Team.
 Since 2008 he belongs to the world's best triathlon athletes in the world.
 In France, he represented ECS Triathlon in the Club Championship Series Grand Prix de Triathlon.

 In 2009, Mola became Triathlon Junior World Champion.
 In France, at the club championship series Grand Prix de Triathlon, Mola competed for the E.C.
 Sartrouville.
 In Germany, Mola competed in the first league for the club EJOT Buschütten.
-In Düsseldorf (8 of July 2012) he won the gold medal.
+In Düsseldorf (8 July 2012) he won the gold medal.